jotyot/rate-review/README.md

 ## Folders
 ### inital-data-cleaning
 These files converted the large file containing the reviews of every business in california to the reviews of every restaurant in Sacramento and Yolo county.

-It is not very important to run.
+The files here are not very important to run (and also take 4+ hours).
+The files that they generate are only used in `eda.ipynb`.
+These files may be obtained at https://drive.google.com/drive/u/1/folders/1WY9swnKV1Ky-ZU1z6Gsyd9w3QZr7C9lU **put these files in a folder named *data***

 The files do require a download of the large file because it is too big to upload to github https://datarepo.eng.ucsd.edu/mcauley_group/gdrive/googlelocal/#subsets <br>
 California -> both reviews and metadata **put in folder named *data***